North Borneo Dispute - Analysis on 1878 and 1903 Treaties

 Full transcript and translation of the 22 January 1878 Agreement Signed by Sultan Jamal-ul-Azam of Sulu appointing Baron de Overbeck as Dato Bendahara and Raja Sandakan.[2]

-Unlike with the case of ‘pajak’, ‘menyewakan’ or ‘sewa’ is non-ambiguous and cannot be misunderstood to mean anything else apart from “rent out” or “rent” in the Malay language.
-The word for “sell” would be “jual”, where in grammatical context, the word “menjualkan” would be used.
-This too is non-ambiguous and cannot be misunderstood to mean anything else other than “sell”.
+Unlike with the case of ‘pajak’, ‘menyewakan’ and its root word, ‘sewa’, are non-ambiguous and cannot be misunderstood to mean anything else apart from “rent out” and “rent” respectively in the Malay language.
+The word for “sell” in the Malay would be “jual”, or “menjualkan” if it were to replace the word ‘menyewakan’ for correct grammatical use.
+These too are non-ambiguous and cannot be misunderstood to mean anything else other than “sell”.
 However, “jual” nor “menjualkan” are not to be found in the document.
-Later in the document, the words “anugerahi” and “serahkan” are found.
+Further down in the document, the words “anugerahi” and “serahkan” are found.

-“Anugerahi” (root word anugerah) translates to “to award”, whereas “serahkan” (root word serah) translate to “surrender”, “give up” or “hand over”“Serah” as well as “serahkan” can be used in many ways in the Malay language just as its English counterpart, “surrender”, can be in English.
-Some critics aruge to say that the use of menyewakan (rent out) followed nugerahi dan serahkan” (award and surrender) in a single document as an inconsistency hence a self-contradicting document implying that the mention of menyewakan” (rent out) is to be superceded[3].
-It is these terms that are used to cement the case of a cessation.
+“Anugerahi” (root word anugerah) translates to “to award”, whereas “serahkan” (root word serah) translate to “surrender”, “give up” or “hand over”.
+“Serah” as well as “serahkan” can be used in many ways in the Malay language just as its English counterpart, “surrender”, can be in English.
+Some critics aruge to say that the use of “menyewakan” (rent out) followed by “anugerahi dan serahkan” (award and surrender) in a the document presents inconsistency regarding its intent, and hence implies that menyewakan” (rent out) should be superceded by the latter[3].
+This argument is used conclude the document as a cessation agreement.
 However, this argument only works if “anugerahi” and “serahkan” is assumed to be non-ambiguous where “anugerahi” is implied to mean “to gift” instead or “to award”, and where “serahkan” is implied to mean nothing other than “to give” instead of other possibilities.

 The issue with the translation of the terms “cease” and “cessation” is that the literal meaning is “to discontinue” and “discontinuation” while implying a purchase.
 The direct translation for these terms into Malay are “berhenti” or “pemberhentian”, and doesn’t imply a purchase or sales.
 “Purchase” and “sales” would be “pembelian” (root word “beli”, meaning “to buy”) and “jualan” (root word “jual”, meaning “to sell”) in Malay.
 These words are not found in the documentation.
 In Malay, “to gift” would be “menghadiahkan” (root word “hadiah”), whereas “to give” would be “memberi” or “membagi” (root words “beri” and “bagi” respectively).
-However, to use the Malay terms for “gift” or “give” for this context would be incorrect since a payment is expected in return, just as it would also be incorrect in English.
-Hence “to award” is the appropriate term to use, especially to add a sense of honour to their foreign guests The term “serahkan” could possibly refer to the hand over process as apposed to surrender.
+However, to use the Malay terms for “gift” or “give” for either rental or purchase context would be incorrect since a payment is expected in return, just as it would also be incorrect in English.
+Hence, why they aren't used in the document but instead “to award”, or “anugerahi” in Malay, is used.
+This also adds a sense of honour to their foreign guests.
+The term “serahkan” could possibly refer to the hand over process as opposed to surrender.

 “Serah” can be used in a number of ways.
 For example, “saya meneyerah kalah” translates to “I admit defeat”, where “kalah” translates to “defeat” or “lose (in a fight or battle)”, similar to how “surrender” can be used in English.
 “Serahan” directly translate to the act of “surrender”.
 “Saya serahkan kepada kamu” translates to “I leave it up to you to” or “I hand it over to you” regarding a decision, right or possession.
 The same is the case for “surrender” in English.
 In a purchase or rental agreement, apart from the payment amount and to whom, it would be natural to also include an agreement of the handover process, e.g. date, time and location.
 The term for the “hand over” in Malay would be “serah” or “serahkan” as “to hand over”.
 Just as “hand over” is in English, “serah” in Malay too does not indicate neither purchase nor rental but merely represents to process of a property being passed from one hand to another.